SOLIDUS

 First global currency

 Silver drachms were once minted by many ancient Greek cities and spread across the entire European continent.
-Through the conquests of Alexander the Great even as far as India.
-Known for their beautiful and impressive portraits as well as the fantastic depictions of heraldic animals, the drachms served as a reference and profoundly inspired their neighbouring ancient cultures.
+Through the conquests led by Alexander the Great even as far as India.
+Known for their beautiful and impressive portraits as well as the fantastic depictions of heraldic animals, the drachms served as a reference and deeply inspired their neighbouring ancient cultures.

 INSPIRATION